-- 14. That the Government funds the implementation of a specialist violence prevention training program.
+- 14. That the Victorian Government influence the Australian Government to fund the implementation of a specialist violence prevention training program.
 This should be developed in consultation with, and delivered by women with disabilities, family violence, sexual assault, justice, police, mental health, aged care and disability organisations. - 15.
 That NDIA planners, LACs and service delivery staff receive violence prevention (Gender Equity) Training developed and delivered by people with expertise in gender equity. - 16.
 That the NDIA commitment to a cross sectoral, evidence based approach to preventing violence against women with disabilities.